Roade: 1969 rail accident

 An accident occurred at the northern end of the cutting, at the junction, on 31 December 1969 when a northbound goods train on the slow lines derailed.
 A southbound passenger train from Northampton was passing at the time at about 75 mph and collided with the derailed wagons and was partly derailed itself.
 The driver of the passenger train was killed.
 The cause of the derailment was the failure of a main bearing spring on an empty 16-ton mineral wagon, and very similar to a previous incident on the Northampton loop in 1967.

-Rail Freight Terminal, A508 western bypass road

-In January 2021, work began on a rail freight terminal at Roade, taking advantage of its connection to the railway and proximity to the M1.
-The facility is anticipated to become fully operational by the end of 2023.
-"Work about to get underway includes incorporating major upgrades to Junctions 15 and 15a on the M1, a new bridge over the West Coast Mainline, the construction of a[n A508] bypass around Roade and improvements to the A45 and safer junctions along the A508".

 Facilities

 The local secondary school, Elizabeth Woodville School is the one of two Sports Colleges in Northamptonshire, the other being Kingsthorpe College.
 The school is on the A508 Stratford road at the south-west end of the village and has around 1,150 pupils.
 The catchment area extends to Grange Park, Blisworth, Stoke Bruerne and several other villages in the area.
 The school opened in 1956 as Roade Secondary Modern School changing to a Comprehensive School in 1975.
 The School merged with Kingsbrook Business and Enterprise school in Deanshanger in September 2011.
 The merged school was renamed Elizabeth Woodville School.
 Woodville was born in Grafton Regis which is halfway between the two schools and was Queen consort of King Edward IV.

 Roade Primary School in Hartwell Road has about 166 pupils and the original school was built in 1876.

 There is a main post office in the High Street offering most services including the payment of Vehicle Excise Duty.

 The village pub is The Cock Inn, at the junction of the High Street with Hartwell Road.

 The village has its own football team who play in the Premier Division of the Northamptonshire Combination Football League, known as Roade FC.